Aadikulshreshth/-Flexi-Course-Java-Programs/README.md

 # 📘 Java Programming Lab – OOP Practice

-This repository contains Java console-based programs developed as part of academic lab practice.
-The primary goal is to strengthen core programming logic and gain a solid understanding of **Object-Oriented Programming (OOP)** concepts in Java.
+This repository contains a collection of **Java console-based programs** developed as part of academic lab work and self-practice.
+The focus is on building strong programming fundamentals and mastering **Object-Oriented Programming (OOP)** concepts through hands-on implementation.

 ---

 ## 🎯 Objectives

-* Build strong fundamentals in Java programming
+* Strengthen core Java programming skills
-* Practice implementing OOP principles
+* Understand and apply OOP principles effectively
-* Improve logical thinking through problem-solving
+* Improve logical thinking and problem-solving ability
-* Develop clean, modular, and readable code
+* Write clean, modular, and maintainable code

 ---